William Maule, 1st Baron Panmure: Life

 William lived for many years in the family home of Brechin Castle and appears to have remodelled it in the fashionable Georgian style soon after his inheritance.

 Panmure was a patron of the artists commissioning several paintings from Thomas Musgrave Joy and paying for him to take on a student.

 In 1817, following an unsuccessful attempt to obtain a grant from the Government for Jean Armour, the widow of the poet Robert Burns, Lord Panmure for a number of years settled an annuity of £50 on her.

+William was president of the Dundee Royal Infirmary board of directors.
+Between 1838 and 1852 he donated £2820 to the hospital.

 He is buried in the churchyard of Brechin Cathedral.
 The large obelisk marking his grave lies north west of the church.

 Family

 Lord Panmure married Patricia Heron Gordon on 1 December 1794.
 They had nine children, including: